metamath/lamp-guide/docs/index.md

 assertion in most circumstances.
 It *is* true, so you can use it if you want to, and there are special technical situations where it *is* useful.
-Currently metamath-lamp doesn't exclude discouraged theorems and axioms from its automation, but we expect it will exclude them by default in the future.
+By default metamath-lamp ignores discouraged theorems and axioms when it tries to automatically find justifications.
+You can always override this by expressly adding them as a justification or changing an editor setting.

 ##### Assertion 2: Theorem `a1ii`